TTK4130/ttk4130.github.io/docs/animation.rst

 The reason we use a VectorKeyframeTrack instead of the animation loop we made earlier is to avoid having to calculate the time step for each track and interpolate if we're in between frames.
 Using VectorKeyframeTracks Three.js makes sure the animation is animated in the correct playback speed and interpolates between positions.
 The final step to make our sphere animated is to add the mixer to our animation loop.
-We'll only need to provide the time elapsed between the last frame/loop.
+We only need to provide the time elapsed between the last frame/loop.
 This is fairly simple to do with the `Clock <https://threejs.org/docs/?q=clock#api/en/core/Clock>`_ object.